 The young activist is a representation of millions of others around the world seeking an education, said Chernor Bah, chairman of the Youth Advocacy Group at the U.N.
 Global Education First Initiative.
 Rather than focusing on the challenges, “she makes it about hope and the power of education.”

-This report was updated Sept.
-24 with additional quotes.
 The reporting was supported in part by the U.N.
 Foundation’s press fellowship program.